happywebdiva/a11yall/readme.txt

 == Description ==

-The All Y'all Theme is a custom responsive WordPress starter theme, built from the ground up for accessibility and beauty.
+The A11 Y'all Theme is a custom responsive WordPress starter theme, built from the ground up for accessibility and beauty.

 It is based on Underscores http://underscores.me/, (C) 2012-2013 Automattic, Inc., and Adobe's Accessible Mega Menu (http://adobe-accessibility.github.io/Accessible-Mega-Menu/).